rht-labs/enablement-docs/exercises/0-rogue-cluster/README.md

 - Learners are in LDAP and can access cluster via `oc login`
 - Learners have access to LDAP bind credentials to be able to auth against GitLab

+Note: Throughout the scenarios, you will see reference to `<OpenShift console url>` or `<OpenShift domain>`.
+These will be provided by the instructors.

 ## User privileges

 - Learners deploying GitLab will require privileges to run SCC containers